USEPA/WNTR/documentation/stormwater.rst

 While WNTR uses SI units for all drinking water models and analysis (see :ref:`units`), **stormwater and wastewater models are not converted to SI units** when loaded into S-WNTR.
-Therefore, any additional data used in analysis should match the units of the model.
+Therefore, any additional data used in analysis or computation should adhere the units of the model.

 .. dropdown:: **SWMM unit conventions**